 Hard Money Lender

-A hard money lender is generally a lender that provides short term (6 to 12 months), interest-only financing for fix-and-flip projects, with relatively high interest rates (10 to 15%).
+A hard money lender generally provides short-term (6 to 12 months), interest-only financing for fix-and-flip projects, with relatively high-interest rates (10 to 15%).

 HOA (Home Owner’s Association)

 A Home Owner’s Association is a private association formed by a neighborhood, subdivision, or condominium that creates and enforces rules (covenants) for the association.

 HOA’s will also manage/maintain common areas, pool facilities, landscaping, utilities, trash collection, etc., for the association.

 Home Owner’s Association Dues are generally monthly or annual fees that are paid to your Home Owner’s Association to manage/maintain common areas, pool facilities, landscaping, utilities, trash collection, etc., for the association.

 Holding costs are associated with holding real estate, such as loan payments, taxes, utilities, and maintenance expenses.